24 Chic Brands Like Sézane to Elevate Your Wardrobe

 As much as I love browsing Sézane’s latest collections, I also love discovering new brands that channel a similar vibe.
 I’m especially drawn to brands that prioritize tailoring, use high-quality fabrics, and have that “timeless elegance” we all look for in a chic wardrobe.

 Splitting my time between New York and Europe for work, I’ve built up a list of my favorite French & European-inspired brands that are similar to Sézane.
-This has allowed me to curate a beautiful selection of classic pieces that are affordable as well.
+I’ve included a mix of brands in this post, with most pieces coming in at under $250, and others with items that are more of an investment.
+So just keep that in mind as you’re browsing!

-Whether you’re looking to expand your closet beyond Sézane, or simply want more options in the European-inspired space, I’ve rounded up 24 beautiful brands like Sézane worth adding to your style rotation.
+Whether you’re looking to expand your closet beyond Sézane, or simply want more options in the European-inspired space, I’ve rounded up 24 brands like Sézane worth adding to your style rotation.

 24 Brands Like Sézane to Shop Now

-Balzac Paris is another brand like Sézane that really grew on me the more I explored it.
-It started as a small, sustainable Parisian label and now offers a full ready-to-wear collection that is just so classic.
+Kicking off our list of brands like Sézane, we have Balzac Paris.
+They started as a small, sustainable Parisian label and now offer a full ready-to-wear collection that is just so classic.

 Their knits are beautiful and cozy, and I love that they put sustainability at the heart of what they do.
 Every item has detailed notes on its environmental impact, which is such great info to have about the pieces you’re buying!